 - TPM: Trusted Platform Module (TPM) version 2.0

-We also have an article detailing the Windows 11 technical specifications that might offer a lot more information about this.
+We also have an article detailing the Windows 11 technical specifications that might offer more information about this.

 However, if you are interested in learning how to install Windows 11 on an unsupported PC, we will show you how.
 We’ve broken down the entire process from start to finish into simple steps.

-How can I install Windows 11 on an unsupported CPU?
+How do I install Windows 11 on an unsupported computer?

 1. Download the Windows 11 ISO

 - If you wonder How do I bypass the CPU isn’t supported Windows 11?, download Windows 11 Disk Image (ISO).

 - Select Windows 11.